 - Lunch: 11:00AM – 3:30PM; Mon – Fri

 - Dinner: 3:30PM – 10PM; Mon – Sun

 My recommendation is to arrive a bit earlier.
 If you get there before 9 am, then you will not have to wait long in line.
 If you come around 9:30am like we did, you'll have to wait in line about 30 minutes or so.
 We came on two different occasions to Las Vegas and the same thing happened to us…we should have learned but morning sleep was sooo sweet!

 Important Note: If you go during a holiday weekend, you they add an extra $5 to the price…this is just because it's very busy and they have lots of customers.
 You've got to know how to make money!

-Oh my…yes it’s worth every penny!
-What an experience for my stomach!
+Oh my…yes it's worth every penny!
+What an experience for my taste buds!
 The Breakfast Buffet at Paris, Las Vegas has everything for everyone.
-From a variety of imported cheeses, to every omelette combination possible, Paris Las Vegas breakfast buffet has it all.
+From a variety of imported cheeses, to every omelets combination possible, Paris Las Vegas breakfast buffet has it all.
 When it comes to dessert, make sure you leave plenty of room for it…otherwise you will be very disappointed.

 Pastries on display at Le Village breakfast buffet at the Paris resort.

 The Las Vegas Strip is a strip of Las Vegas Boulevard which starts at Tropicana Avenue.
 To find the actual strip, it's also easy…it's right off the 15 freeway…just exit Tropicana Ave turn right and go about one block.
 Then turn left on Las Vegas Blvd and you're there!

 Find a budget hotel in Las Vegas.
 With over 800 properties, you will be able to find a place with great location and price.
 When visiting Vegas, we like to stay at the Polo Towers which is right on the strip tucked away between Plane Hollywood and MGM Grand.